-- January-February - The Board's self-assessment concerning its operation during the previous year. - Discussing the extensive personnel satisfaction report. - Self-assessment of the operation of the Board of Directors. - February-March - Meeting for reviewing business operations and updating strategy.
+- January-February - The Board's self-assessment concerning its operation during the previous year. - Discussing the extensive personnel satisfaction report. - February-March - Meeting for reviewing business operations and updating strategy.
 In this meeting, the Board members report to the Board of Directors about the results of the previous quarter, customer and personnel satisfaction, changes made in the operation on the basis of these, situation in the current quarter, strategy and business changes to be made for the next quarter, and risks related to the business.
 For each Board member, 10-20 minutes is reserved for the presentation and 5-10 minutes is reserved for discussion after that.
 On the basis of the Management Team's presentation, the Board of Directors discusses about the possible changes in the company's strategy and operation and assesses the risks.
 The special theme on Q1 is personnel. - Annual accounts meeting in which the Board of Directors handles and approves the annual accounts and annual report.
-In the annual accounts meeting, the company's auditor is also present, except when the assessment of the auditing services, proposal for the auditor, and other possible issues belonging to the general operation of the Board of Directors are discussed.
+In the annual accounts meeting, the company's auditor is also present, except when the assessment of the auditing services, proposal for the auditor, and other possible issues belonging to the general operation of the Board of Directors are discussed. - Convening the General Meeting. - March - Regrouping meeting in which the Board of Directors elects one of its members as the Chairman and draws up a meeting calendar. - April - Handling the interim report for the first quarter. - May - Meeting for business review and strategy update in which the special theme on Q2 is customers, processes and quality.